 Detecting and Treating Obstructive Sleep Apnea

-MDC Partner Jeffrey Wolf MD and Amal Isaiah MD, ENT-Otolaryngologists at the University of Maryland School of Medicine invented the SONOSA device for detection of OSA during sleep.
-SONOSA Medical has licensed the SONOSA device from the University of Maryland and is developing it as a product for the diagnosis and treatment of OSA.
-The SONOSA device uses ultrasound imaging to create an image of the patient’s airway while they are sleeping (at home).
+MDC Partner Jeffrey Wolf MD and Amal Isaiah MD, ENT-Otolaryngologists at the University of Maryland School of Medicine invented the Sonosa imaging device for detection of OSA during sleep.
+Sonosa Medical has licensed the technology from the University of Maryland and is developing it as a product for the diagnosis and treatment of OSA.
+The Sonosa device uses ultrasound imaging to create an image of the patient’s airway while they are sleeping (at home).
 The result provides unprecedented clarity for clinical intervention.

 Airway collapse causing a sleep apnea event.
 Sensing low blood oxygen level the brain arouses the sleeper allowing a breath.
 The collapse and arousal process continues through the night.
 In severe cases there can be more than 30 events an hour.